Teacher Pay Scales 2026 (UK 2025/26)

 |---|---|---|---|---|

-Note regarding M1: The government met its manifesto pledge to raise starting salaries to £30,000 by 2024.
-The 2025/26 figures build upon that baseline.
-M6 represents the 'threshold' point; to progress further, a teacher must apply to cross onto the Upper Pay Scale.
+Note regarding M1: The government previously met its pledge to raise starting salaries to £30,000, and the 2025/26 figure of £32,916 (Rest of England) builds on that baseline with the 4% award.
+M6 (£45,352) represents the 'threshold' point; to progress further, a teacher must apply to cross onto the Upper Pay Scale.
+The columns above show the four statutory pay bands: Rest of England, the London Fringe, Outer London and Inner London.

 Upper Pay Scale (UPS) 2025/26